axiom-of-choice/etl-conagua-scala/README.md

 ## How to use it?

-It is pretty simple, you just need to
+It is pretty simple, you just need to check if sbt and scala is appropiately installed `sbt "runMain etl.hello.Hello"`
+IF everything went good then use
+`sbt "runMain etl.Main"`